What is the history of the Rockefeller Center Christmas Tree?

-Every Christmas millions of people visit New York, captivated by the amazing decoration of the shop windows in the Big Apple, the beautiful lights around Fifth Avenue and the streets of Manhattan and, of course, the iconic Rockefeller Center Christmas tree.
-More than 50,000 LED lights and a spectacular Swarovski star decorate this icon of the city each year, but… Do you know the history of the Rockefeller Center Christmas Tree?
+Every Christmas millions of people visit New York, captivated by the amazing decorations in the shop windows in the Big Apple, the beautiful lights around Fifth Avenue and the streets of Manhattan and, of course, the iconic Rockefeller Center Christmas tree.
+More than 50,000 LED lights and a spectacular Swarovski star decorate this icon of the city each year, but… Do you know the Rockefeller Christmas Tree’s history?

-So here’s Civitatis with a Christmas tale about the history of this emblem of New York.
+One of our favourite things to do at Civitatis is tell Christmas tales, so, here is one about the history of this emblem of New York.
 Happy Holidays!

 The First Rockefeller Center Christmas Tree

-It was in 1931 the first Christmas tree was put up in the Rockefeller Center complex.
-The workers of the enclosure decided to raise funds to liven up the area with a fir tree that was decorated with garlands made by their very own families!
+It was in 1931 that the first Christmas tree was put up in the Rockefeller Center complex.
+The Center’s staff decided to raise funds to liven up the area with a fir tree that was decorated with garlands made by their very own families!

-This first, modest tree was six metres tall, compared to the 20 meters the current specimens tend to measure!
-However, that small gesture from the workers sowed the seed of what would become one of the biggest tourist attractions around Christmas in New York.
-In fact, as early as 1933 The Rockefeller Center made the lighting of the tree a regular ceremony.
+This first modest tree was six metres tall, compared to the 20 metres the current specimens tend to measure!
+However, that small gesture from the workers sowed the seed of what would become one of the biggest tourist attractions at Christmas in New York.
+In fact, it was as early as 1933 that The Rockefeller Center made the lighting of the tree a regular ceremony.

 From that moment, the tradition was here to stay!
 A short time later, the famous ice skating rink would also be installed and in the 1950s the ceremony for the lighting of the Rockefeller Center Christmas tree was first broadcast on television.